Skip to main content

 # Agent card at http://localhost:3000/.well-known/agent.json

-Test the discovery and access endpoints with curl:
+Test the agent card, plan discovery, and payment endpoints with curl:

 curl http://localhost:3000/.well-known/agent.json